microsoft/react-native-code-push/README.md

 | v0.14.0                 | v1.3.0 *(introduced Android support)*          |
 | v0.15.0-v0.18.0         | v1.4.0-v1.6.0 *(introduced iOS asset support)* |
 | v0.19.0-v0.20.0         | v1.7.0+ *(introduced Android asset support)*   |
 | v0.21.0+                | TBD :) We work hard to respond to new RN releases, but they do occasionally break us.
-We will update this chart with each RN release, so that users can check to see what our "official" support it.
+We will update this chart with each RN release, so that users can check to see what our "official" support is.

 ## Getting Started